 Mary has lived in the Adirondacks for 25 years, working in journalism and conservation.
 She is especially interested in how trails connect Adirondack communities to wildlands, and she is a volunteer with the Town of Harrietstown’s Dewey Mountain Recreation Center.

 Nancy became Director of Philanthropy at the Adirondack Land Trust after working in the same capacity for both the Adirondack Chapter of The Nature Conservancy and Adirondack Land Trust 2002-2017.
-Nancy has worked in nonprofit management for 30 years, 20 as a fundraiser.
+Nancy has worked in nonprofit management for 35 years, including 25 as a fundraiser.
 She has a BA in environmental science from University of Vermont, an MBA from SUNY Albany, and Certified Fundraising Executive (CFRE) status.